-Philadelphia has many available resources for events and activities.
-Among our favorites is the Free Library of Philadelphia, which offers a free library card to every Pennsylvania resident (it’s also one of the most recent libraries in the nation to eliminate late fees).
-Here are a few offerings courtesy of the Free Library.
+Philadelphia is known for its many educational, recreational, and cultural events and activities.
+One of our favorite Philly institutions is the Free Library of Philadelphia, which offers a free library card to every Pennsylvania resident (it’s also one of the most recent libraries in the nation to eliminate late fees).
+Here are a few select offerings courtesy of the Free Library:

 “Central Senior Services at the Parkway Central Library offers a variety of programs to help you thrive at any age.
 You can count on us to help you find reliable resources for maintaining a healthy, active lifestyle.
 Get useful information about estate planning or filing for Medicare.
 Join us for one of our regular workshops to learn a new skill or reinvigorate interest in an old hobby.“